Homebrew is a developer’s heartthrob.

 Now you can go ahead and install packages via the Homebrew.
 You may refer to the Commands Guide below to grasp the various commands used in Homebrew.

-The help command will help if you want to figure out what a certain command does or learn any other parts of Homebrew which you may have not known.
+command will help if you want to figure out what a certain command does or learn any other parts of Homebrew which you may have not known.

 The command is entered as follows: